rom-rb/rom-rb.org/source/doc-pages/guides/basics/mappers.md

   include Virtus.model

   attribute :name
-  attribute :role # no coersion needed, this work is done by the mapper end
+  attribute :roles # no coersion is needed here, this work is done by the mapper end

 class Role